18ksharma/cycleshare/README.md

 * User can create a new account
     *  User can take a picture and set it as their profile picture
 * User can login
+    * User is still logged in when they close app
 * User can see a stream of bikes
 * User can create a post for putting a bike for rent (bike price, details, availability, contact information, upload bike pic)
 * User can logout and see their posts on the profile Fragment